Finances of the Islamic State: Donations from Arab States of the Persian Gulf

-Website The Daily Beast in June 2014 accused wealthy donors in Saudi Arabia and Qatar of having funded ISIL in the past.
+Website The Daily Beast in June 2014 accused wealthy donors in Saudi Arabia and Qatar of having funded IS in the past.
 Iran and Iraqi Prime Minister Nouri al-Maliki have accused the governments of Saudi Arabia and Qatar of funding the group.
-Ahead of the pro-Iraq, anti-ISIL conference held in Paris on 15 September 2014, France's foreign minister acknowledged that a number of countries at the table had "very probably" financed ISIL's advances.
-According to The Atlantic, ISIL may have been a major part of Saudi Arabian Bandar bin Sultan's covert-ops strategy in Syria.
+Ahead of the pro-Iraq, anti-IS conference held in Paris on 15 September 2014, France's foreign minister acknowledged that a number of countries at the table had "very probably" financed IS's advances.
+According to The Atlantic, IS may have been a major part of Saudi Arabian Bandar bin Sultan's covert-ops strategy in Syria.

-There are sources, however, that stress that there is no evidence that ISIL has direct support from the Saudi government, and that such support would contradict the Saudi state's other actions regarding the group.
-Saudi Arabia considers ISIL an enemy that has carried out attacks on their soil.
-They have worked openly with the United States in the arming other rebel groups the US hopes will fight ISIL and retake territory in Syria and Iraq.
-Saudi Arabia has also developed its own counter-propaganda efforts in response to ISIL's recruitment.
+There are sources, however, that stress that there is no evidence that IS has direct support from the Saudi government, and that such support would contradict the Saudi state's other actions regarding the group.
+Saudi Arabia considers IS an enemy that has carried out attacks on their soil.
+They have worked openly with the United States in the arming other rebel groups the US hopes will fight IS and retake territory in Syria and Iraq.
+Saudi Arabia has also developed its own counter-propaganda efforts in response to IS's recruitment.

-Unregistered charity organisations act as fronts to pass funds to ISIL; they disguise fundings for ISIL's operations as donations for "humanitarian charity".
+Unregistered charity organisations act as fronts to pass funds to IS; they disguise fundings for IS's operations as donations for "humanitarian charity".
 As they use aliases on Facebook's WhatsApp and Kik, the involved individuals and organisations are difficult to trace.
 Saudi Arabia therefore has imposed a blanket ban on unauthorised donations destined for Syria in order to stop such funding.

-Julian Assange claimed in an interview that Hillary Clinton's Clinton Foundation and ISIL both receive funding from the same sources in the Middle East.
+Julian Assange claimed in an interview that Hillary Clinton's Clinton Foundation and IS both receive funding from the same sources in the Middle East.